-This is the second course in electrical circuit theory electronics engineering and technology majors.
+This is the second course in electrical theory electronics circuit for engineering and technology majors.
 The course provides the student with an understanding of advanced electrical circuit concepts.
 The following topics are studied: capacitors, inductors, first and second order transient circuits, AC circuit analysis, and power analysis.

-202L One Credit ELECTRICAL NETWORK THEORY II LABORATORY (SO)
+202L One Credit ELECTRICAL NETWORK THEORY II LABORATORY (SO) COREQUISITE: EEE 202

 This is the laboratory that accompanies EEE 202 Electrical Networks Theory II.
-This course provides the student with hands-on experience with advanced electrical circuit components, measurement techniques, and data collection.
+This course provides the student with hands-on experience with advanced electrical circuit components. measurement techniques, and data collection.
 The student will construct advanced electrical circuits that illustrate principles covered in the lecture.
 To successfully complete the course, the student will be required to perform a series of experiments of increasing difficulty.
 A formal report is required for each experiment.

-203 Three Credits ELECTRONIC PRINCIPLES (SO)

-PREREQUISITE: EEE 201
+Three Credits 203 ELECTRONIC PRINCIPLES (SO) PREREQUISITE: EEE 201

 This is the second electronics engineering course for Optical Engineering majors.
-This course provides the student with advanced concepts of circuit theory as well as an introduction to electroin devices.
-The topics covered include first and econd order transient circuits, AC circuit analysis, diodes, transistors, and operational amplifier.
+This course provides the student with advanced concepts of circuit theory as well as an introduction to electron devices.
+The topics covered include first and second order transient circuits, AC circuit analysis, diodes, transistors, and operational amplifier.
 Computer modeling of electronic circuits will be introduced.